Timbe: Reading FC reveal jersey number for Kenya winger | Goal.com

 “My whole family were always looking to the Premier League, to the Championship, and I’ve looked forward to getting here.”

-Timbe could likely be handed his debut when Reading takes on Cardiff FC in the FA Cup tie on Tuesday.
+Timbe could be handed his debut when Reading takes on Cardiff in the FA Cup tie on Tuesday.